Cumberland (rugby league team): Individual records

 Harry Bloomfield, statistically, is Cumberland's best player.
 Bloomfield, along with A. Halling, S. Jarvis, Thomas Lalor and F. O'Grady played all eight matches for Cumberland.
 Bloomfield played fullback and scored nineteen points for Cumberland which encompassed one try and eight goals throughout the season which was enough to warrant representation for New South Wales in an interstate match against Queensland.
 This included eleven points in one match, against Wests in their only win for the Season.
 E. Bellamy claims hold to most tries in a season, scoring two, one in the match against Glebe, the other against Eastern Suburbs.

 Team honours

 Statistically, Cumberland are the worst team in the history of first-grade rugby league in Australia.
 They only have won 12.5% of their games, lower than Annandale (18.3%), which is also a defunct team.
 They won the wooden spoon for being last on the table in the 1908 season.
+(This is debatable, as they finished on 6 points, which places them 7th, but they had two byes when every other team only had one.)
 They had only one win which was 14–6 over Western Suburbs, and had their worst loss in their final game against Norths, 45–0.
 They lost six consecutive games from 9 May 1908 until 27 June 1908, a win, then a final loss.
 They scored an average 4.75 points each game whereas they had an average of 23.88 points scored against them.